What is the Magnus Expansion?: Introduction

+We have divided the material of this note into six main sections followed by an appendix.
+Each section is devoted to the presentation of the (definitions and properties of each of the) main characters of our narrative, i.e.~crossed morphisms (Sections \ref{sec:crossedmorphism} and \ref{sec: crossed to post-Lie}), post-Lie algebras (Sections \ref{sec: crossed to post-Lie}, \ref{sec:exainf} and \ref{sec:unipo}) and the Magnus expansion (Section \ref{sec:Magnus}).
+We also explain how they interact with each other.
+In the appendix, we collect several of the relevant algebraic and differential geometric concepts used in Sections \ref{sec:crossedmorphism}-\ref{sec:Magnus}.

+In more detail, in Section \ref{sec:crossedmorphism} we first introduce the notion of crossed morphism both in the case of Lie groups, see Subsection \ref{sec: subsec cross morph gp}, and of Lie algebras, see Subsection \ref{ssec:liealgebras} Then we recall how they relate to each other, see Subsubsection \ref{sssec:group2lie}.
+Moreover, in Lemma \ref{lem:crosMC} and Proposition \ref{pro:37} we enclose the relation of a crossed morphism between the Lie algebras $\g$ and $\h$ and the Maurer--Cartan elements of the differential graded Lie algebras $\Omega^\bullet(G,\h)^G$ and $C^\bullet(\g,\h)$, whose definition and main properties are collected in the appendix.

-In Section 4, we analyze post-Lie structures from the viewpoint of crossed morphisms.
+In Section \ref{sec: crossed to post-Lie}, we analyze post-Lie structures from the viewpoint of crossed morphisms.
 More precisely, after borrowing the notion of post-Lie group from \cite{Bai-Guo-Sheng-Tang-post-groups}, we prove that one can form a category isomorphic to the category of the so-called split special extensions of Lie groups, see Proposition \ref{prop: iso SE PL groups}.
-Then we introduce the notion of post-Lie algebra $(\h,\pl)$ and show that they form a category isomorphic to the category of special split extensions of Lie algebras, see Proposition \ref{pro:equiv}, which is the infinitesimal analogue of special split extensions of Lie groups.
+Then we introduce the notion of post-Lie algebra $(\h,\pl)$ and we show that the corresponding category is isomorphic to the category of special split extensions of Lie algebras, see Proposition \ref{pro:equiv}, which is the infinitesimal analogue of the category of special split extensions of Lie groups.
 Finally in Proposition \ref{prop:postgroups}, we explain how post-Lie algebras and post-Lie groups relate to each other.
+In Section \ref{sec:exainf} we collect a few examples of post-Lie algebras having a differential geometric origin.

-In Section 5 we make an in-depth analysis of the universal enveloping algebra of a post-Lie algebra, aiming to introduce the so-called Grossman--Larson product, see Proposition \ref{pro:69}.
+In Section \ref{sec:unipo} we make an in-depth analysis of the universal enveloping algebra of a post-Lie algebra, aiming to introduce the so-called Grossman--Larson product, see Proposition \ref{pro:69}.
 Along the way, we introduce the notion of D-bialgebra and we discuss its role in the theory of post-Lie algebra, see Proposition \ref{pro:68}.